mahanthmukesh/8-puzzle-using-A-algorithm/README.md

 its previous position empty until reaching the goal.

 # PROBLEM FORMULATION
-Goal: Goal State is initially given.
+- Goal: Goal State is initially given.
-States: Integer locations of tiles.
+- States: Integer locations of tiles.
-Actions: Move the blank tile in left, up, down and right positions
+- Actions: Move the blank tile in left, up, down and right positions
-Performance: Number of total moves in the solution
+-Performance: Number of total moves in the solution

 # A* ALGORITHM